$\ell^p$ metrics on cell complexes: Busemann-convexity of normed polyhedral complexes

-We say that a cone complex $X$ is \emph{locally conical} if, for every point $x \in X$, if we denote by $C_x$ the minimal closed cell containing $x$, the open star of $C_x$ is a neighbourhood of $x$ in $X$.
+We say that a cone complex $X$ is \emph{locally conical} if, for every point $x \in X$, the open star of the minimal closed cell containing $x$ is a neighbourhood of $x$ in $X$.
+(This is a different sense of the word ``conical'' compared to that of a conical bicombing.)
 For instance, if $X$ has finitely many shapes, then $X$ is locally conical (recall that a cell complex is said to have finitely many shapes if it has finitely many isometry types of cells).

-An immediate consequence of the definition of a locally conical cone complex is the following.
+The following is immediate.

 \blem Let $X$ denote a locally conical cone complex.
 Given $x \in X$, let $C_x$ be the minimal closed cell containing $x$.
 The metric tangent cone $T_x X$ of $X$ at $x$ is a locally conical cone complex such that any small enough ball centred at $x$ in $X$ is isometric to a ball centred at $x$ in $T_x X$.
 Moreover, the spine of $T_x X$ has the same dimension as $C_x$. \elem